Aditya-11/ThreadPool-/README.md

 * use tp_check_task_complete method, to check and wait for the task to complete.
 * create variable of type tp_task_runtime_data and add it to the input parameter of the function get_task_runtime_status to get runtime status of the thread.
 * use tp_check_task_complete_native, checks and waits for the task to complete, uses native function to get information about the task.
+* end_task method for TP_Task object.
+Check ThreadPool++.cpp source code.
+* check_thread_status_native method to check native thread status for TP_Task Object.
+Check ThreadPool++.cpp source code.
-* end_task implementation pending.
-Add feature code for other hardware accelerators.
+* Add feature code for other hardware accelerators.

 <b> Code example, Check the ThreadPool++.cpp code </b>